 Although the concepts are related, they still abide by their own set of rules – rules that vary state to state.
 They can involve many details and are complex for all involved.
 In any type of mass tort or case action, plaintiffs will need to help of a professional personal injury attorney.

-The Gomez Law Firm trial attorneys have experience handling class action and mass tort cases, and we can navigate the difficult and complex legal landscape they involve.
+Gomez Trial Attorneys have experience handling class action and mass tort cases, and we can navigate the difficult and complex legal landscape they involve.
 Our team of personal injury lawyers is the best in San Diego and has won tens of millions of dollars for our clients in the last decade.
 Let us represent you in your class action or mass tort lawsuit.
 Contact our offices today for a free case evaluation.

 Posted in: Uncategorized